rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 Consequently, in the [@P3179R3] revision we switched back to a single iterator for representing an output sequence.
-However, with this paper we would like to provide new information and discuss the raised concerns one more time, seeking an opportunity to go forward with the original idea, which we believe would be a notable improvement.
+However, with this paper we would like to provide new information and discuss the raised concerns one more time, seeking an opportunity to go forward with the original idea, which we believe will be a notable improvement.

 # Recap and motivation # {#recap_motivation}